koepermn/IMS-EmoInt/README.md

-5] **The Automatically Extended Norms** (created by us) are available for download here (65MB): http://www.ims.uni-stuttgart.de/forschung/ressourcen/experiment-daten/IMS_emoint_norms.tar.gz this file contains exntendes resources of affective norms and emotion lexicons.

-*Note: if you use thes extended norms ratings please cite our work **and** the orgininal resource (see paper for details)*
+5] **The Automatically Extended Norms** (created by us) are available for download here (65MB): http://www.ims.uni-stuttgart.de/forschung/ressourcen/experiment-daten/IMS_emoint_norms.tar.gz this file contains exntendes resources of affective norms and emotion lexicons.  <br /> *Note: if you use the extended norms  please cite our work **and** the orgininal resource (see paper for reference details)*

 ## Example Usage: